9th Infantry Division (Bangladesh)

-The 9th Infantry Division ("The Lightning Division") is a formation of the Bangladesh Army, based in Savar.
-It is the first infantry division of the Bangladesh Army that was raised post-Independence.
+The 9th Infantry Division ("The Lightning Division") is a formation of the Bangladesh Army, based in Savar Cantonment, Savar, Dhaka.
+It is the first infantry division of the Bangladesh Army that was raised post-independence.

 The division is considered the most strategic and important formation of the Bangladesh Army, as it is entrusted with the security of Dhaka, the capital of Bangladesh.